Ansar390/BBB-PEP-Prediction/README.md

 3) Upload Feature Vectors on Colab for respective .py files.
 4) Run all the code after doing step 3.
 5) The saved models are attached as well for independent set testing.

+**This project operates under a common creative license for all the files except the Sequences file**